-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies \$0 Copay (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
-The plan has preferred vendors / manufacturers for Durable Medical Equipment (DME).
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.) \$0 Copay Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We included a copy of our DME supplier directory in the envelope with this booklet.
-The most recent list of suppliers is also available on our website at www.solishealthplans.com Generally, Solis SPF 006 (HMO SNP) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+The most recent list of suppliers is also available on our website at www.solishealthplans.com.
+Generally, Solis SPF 002 (HMO SNP) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
 We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to Solis SPF 006 (HMO SNP) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+However, if you are new to Solis SPF 002 (HMO SNP) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
+Durable medical equipment (DME) and related supplies (continued) If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
+You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
+(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
 Referral and/or authorization may be required.
 Please contact plan for details.